 Arbitration is not affected by any of the uncertainty surrounding Brexit.
 Arbitration awards can be easily enforced under the New York Convention, which now has 166 signatory states – over 80% of the countries in the world, and there are only limited grounds on which to challenge an arbitral award.
 Arbitration therefore provides an alternative to court proceedings for UK-EU cross-border disputes.

-If you would like advice on cross-border commercial disputes and litigation, please speak to a member of our Commercial Dispute Resolution Team.
+If you would like advice on cross-border commercial disputes and litigation, please speak to a member of our team below.